pacmanlinux/pacman-os/Scripts/README.md

 # PacMan Linux - 'scripts' Directory
-This folder contains essential shell scripts used to **build, configure, install and harden** PacMan Linux.
+This folder contains essential shell scripts used to **build, configure, maintain, install and harden** PacMan Linux.

 ---